ibm-cloud-docs/openwhisk/openwhisk_about.md

 ### Summary

-We’ve seen how a simple **wsk action invoke myAction** passes through different stages of the {{site.data.keyword.openwhisk_short}} system.
+You can see how a simple **wsk action invoked myAction** passes through different stages of the {{site.data.keyword.openwhisk_short}} system.
 The system itself mainly consists of only two custom components, the **Controller** and the **Invoker**.
-Everything else is already there, developed by so many people out there in the open-source community.
+Everything else is already there, developed by many people in the open-source community.

 You can find additional information about {{site.data.keyword.openwhisk_short}} in the following topics: